Johnston County, Oklahoma: Geography

-According to the U.S. Census Bureau, the county has a total area of 658 sqmi, of which 643 sqmi is land and 15 sqmi (2.3%) is water.
+According to the U.S. Census Bureau, the county has a total area of 658 sqmi, of which 15 sqmi (2.3%) are covered by water.

-The northern part of the county lies in the Arbuckle Mountains, which consists of rock outcroppings and rolling hills.
+The northern part of the county lies in the Arbuckle Mountains, which consist of rock outcroppings and rolling hills.
 The southern part of the county is part of the Coastal Plains region, and is more suitable for farming.
 The county is drained by the Washita and Blue Rivers and Pennington Creek, which are all tributaries of the Red River.
 An arm of Lake Texoma protrudes into southern Johnston County.